yguitton/training-material/topics/sequence-analysis/tutorials/tapscan-streptophyte-algae/tutorial.md

 >      ![tree visualisation by ETE toolkit](./images/tree-viz-ete.png)
 >
 >    - As you can see, in addition to the tree itself, this also contains a visualisation of the alignments, and the taxonomy.
 >
+> > <question-title></question-title>
+> > What do we see in this tree?
+> >
+> > > <solution-title></solution-title>
+> > > We see that genes from the same group, such as land plants or bryophytes, cluster together, indicating their close evolutionary relationships and the potential for similar roles in auxin signaling.
+>   > The branching patterns suggest that certain Aux/IAA genes from land plants and bryophytes are more closely related to each other, reflecting their shared functions in regulating growth and development under land conditions.
+> > {: .solution}
+> {: .question}
+>
 {: .hands_on}